perfectmathew/HelpDesk-App/README.md

 ## License

 This project was created for an engineering paper.
-If you intend to distribute it further, consider adding a standard open-source license (e.g., MIT, Apache 2.0).
+Project is open to fork it.
+Have Fun!!!